Why EDI still has a big role to play in B2B eCommerce?

 Is EDI Distinct from eCommerce?

-EDI, or Electronic Data Interchange, is a method of conducting business electronically, making it a part of eCommerce technology.
+EDI, or Electronic Data Interchange, is a method of conducting business electronically, making it a part of e-commerce technology.
 However, its primary focus is on transmitting documents rather than managing the entire buying and selling process.

 An EDI system facilitates order placement, while an eCommerce platform not only accepts orders but also provides a comprehensive shopping experience, complete with a user-friendly front-end store.